Nicolás Gómez Dávila: Biography

 From this decision resulted his strong criticism not only of left-wing but also of right-wing and conservative political practices, even though his explicitly reactionary principles show some similarities to conservative viewpoints.
 His skeptical anthropology was based on a close study of Thucydides and Jacob Burckhardt as well as his affirmation of hierarchical structures of order on society, state and church.
 Gómez Dávila emphatically criticised the concept of the sovereignty of the people as an illegitimate divinisation of man and a rejection of the sovereignty of God.
 He was likewise deeply critical of the Second Vatican Council, particularly deploring the replacement of the Ecclesiastical Latin Tridentine Mass with the vernacular Mass of Paul VI in the wake of the council.
-Similar to Juan Donoso Cortés, Gómez Dávila believed that all political errors ultimately resulted from theological errors.
-That is why his thought can be described as a form of political theology.
+Similar to Juan Donoso Cortés, Gómez Dávila believed that all political errors ultimately resulted from theological errors, which is why his thought can be described as a form of political theology.

 The modern ideologies such as liberalism, democracy, and socialism, are the main targets of Gómez Dávila's criticism, because the world influenced by these ideologies appeared to him decadent and corrupt.

 Gómez Dávila discussed a vast range of topics, philosophical and theological questions, problems of literature, art, and aesthetics, philosophy of history and the writing of history.
 He employed a literary method of succinct statements with a great sensibility for matters of style and tone.
 The literary method he developed is the gloss, the scholion, which he used to comment on the world, particularly in the five volumes of Escolios a un texto implícito (1977; 1986; 1992) that he published from the seventies to the nineties.
 He created "the reactionary" as his unmistakable literary mask and made it into a distinctive type of thinking about the modern world as such.
 In his later work he attempted to define the "reactionary" with which he identified in an affirmative way by locating him somewhere beyond the traditional position of left and right.
-On the basis of a Traditionalist Catholicism influenced by the intellectual probity of Nietzsche and others he criticized modernity and saw himself as a partisan for a "truth that will not die".
+On the basis of a traditionalist Catholicism influenced by the intellectual probity of Friedrich Nietzsche and others he criticized modernity and saw himself as a partisan for a "truth that will not die".

 Gómez Dávila made no attempts to make his writings widely known.
-Only by way of German (and later Italian as well as French and Polish) translation beginning in the late eighties did Gómez Dávila's ideas begin to be read among poets and philosophers such as Robert Spaemann, Martin Mosebach, Botho Strauss, Reinhart Maurer, Rolf Schilling, Heiner Müller, Erik von Kuehnelt-Leddihn, Franco Volpi, Asfa-Wossen Asserate and Krzysztof Urbanek.
+Only by way of German (and later Italian as well as French and Polish) translation beginning in the late 1980s did Gómez Dávila's ideas begin to be read among poets and philosophers such as Ernst Jünger, Robert Spaemann, Martin Mosebach, Botho Strauss, Reinhart Maurer, Rolf Schilling, Heiner Müller, Erik von Kuehnelt-Leddihn, Franco Volpi, Asfa-Wossen Asserate and Krzysztof Urbanek.